Sarabor/Grafana/deployment/readme.md

 Create or request an Authorization Token to use the Grafana API to import dashboards.
 This step is necessary to use the Grafana API.
-To get create a token insert a name for the token in \<Tokenname\> and execute in Git Bash:
+To create a token insert a name for the token in \<Tokenname\> and execute in Git Bash:
 ```shell
 curl -X POST -H "Content-Type: application/json" -d '{"name":"<Tokenname>", "role": "Admin"}' http://admin:admin@localhost:3000/api/auth/keys
 ```